arnob016/DIUFall2023/CSE333 Software Engineering/Lecture 1 Software & Software Engineering.md

-**Software Engineering**
-The application of a systematic, disciplined, quantifiable approach to the development, operation, and maintenance of software that is the application of engineering to software.

-**Hooker's general Principle of Software Engineering**
-1. The reason it all exists.
-2. Keep it simple, stupid (KISS).
-3. Maintain the vision.
-4. What you produce, Others will consume.
-5. Be open to the future.
-6. Plan ahead for reuse.
-7. Think!

 **What is a software?**

 A software is an instruction to a computer to perform a task, or a data structure that enable a program to manipulate information, or it can be a document that describing another program.